- Learn about OFX's bank-beating exchange rates.

 - Flat fee – or no fee – means no nasty surprises.

 - Extra features to make transfers easy for businesses and online sellers.

-In this OFX review, we're going to highlight some of the key things this particular money transfer platform provides, including its business-oriented service, 24-hour support from specialists, and its bank-beating exchange rates.
+In this OFX review, we'll highlight some of the key things this particular money transfer platform provides, including its business-oriented service, 24-hour support from specialists, and bank-beating exchange rates.

 See how OFX compares with other money transfer services with our comparison.